-- UK version is a bit pricey
+- The UK version is a bit pricey

 - 250w hub motor will struggle on steep hills

 In the current economic climate, millions of people are slowly being ‘priced out’ of car ownership due to rapidly rising fuel prices, and other running costs like insurance, tax and servicing.
-Cargo e-bikes like the new Decathlon R500e, look like they could provide a viable alternative to using a car for day to day things like shopping and work.
+Cargo e-bikes like the new Decathlon R500e, look like they could provide a viable alternative to using a car for day-to-day things like shopping and work.
 Unfortunately, some of the best electric cargo bikes can cost as much to buy as a decent second-hand car.
 But, there are an increasing amount of options available for under £3500.

 Priced at £3499 in the UK (€2815 in the EU😒), the R500e is one of the cheaper options available.
-This new model has only recently become available in the UK, but has been available in European Decathlon stores for some time.
+This new model has only recently become available in the UK but has been available in European Decathlon stores for some time.
 Below, I’ll have a closer look at the specification to see how it stacks up against the competition.

 As a cargo e-bike is designed for carrying heavy loads, a standard 250w motor won’t always do the job.
-It seems Decathlon have this covered by using a 48v 250w motor that produces an impressive 58Nm of torque and 685 watts of peak power.
-The battery also looks pretty good and is a 48v 14Ah (672Wh) using Samsung lithium cells.
+It seems Decathlon has this covered by using a 48v 250w motor that produces an impressive 58Nm of torque and 685 watts of peak power.
+The battery also looks pretty good and is 48v 14Ah (672Wh) using Samsung lithium cells.

-Pedal assist is activated by a torque sensor – this is located in the bottom bracket, and measures the pedalling force applied by the rider.
+Pedal assist is activated by a torque sensor – this is located in the bottom bracket and measures the pedalling force applied by the rider.
 This provides a smooth and efficient pedal assist, benefiting the rider and also range potential.

 Cargo e-bikes put a lot more load on the motor, so overheating could be a potential problem.
 Thankfully a 48v system requires less current (amps) to generate the same amount of power (when compared to a 36v system).
 The upshot of this is lower heat build-up with increased efficiency and reliability.